 Proving is difficult

-How Autodesk might enforce this AI training ban is an open question.
+How Autodesk might enforce an AI training ban is an open question.
 Traditional licence audits can detect unlicensed installs or overuse.
 Meanwhile, proving that a customer has trained an AI on Autodesk outputs is way more complex.
 But Autodesk file formats (DWG, RVT, etc.) do contain unique structural fingerprints that could, in theory, be detected in a trained model’s weights or outputs – for example, if an AI consistently reproduces proprietary layering systems, metadata tags, or parametric structures unique to Autodesk tools.

 Autodesk could also monitor API usage patterns: large-scale systematic exports or conversions may signal that datasets are being harvested for training.
 Another possible avenue is watermarking — embedding invisible markers in outputs that survive export and could later be detected.